hipertracker/react-es7/README.md

 * For using experimental ES7 code in `Jest` tests, the project is using my fork of `6to5-jest`package (https://github.com/hipertracker/6to5-jest)

 * The workflow and communication between components is built using `Reflux` (https://github.com/spoike/refluxjs), a slighty modified (improved) Flux paradigm.
+See: http://blog.krawaller.se/posts/reflux-refinement/

 * Unit testing is provided by (recomended by Facebook) `Jest` library (https://facebook.github.io/jest/)